splunk/SA-CrowdstrikeDevices/docs/start/sources.md

 !!! info Optional
 !!!

 It may be possible that you have existing Asset Lookups defined.
-If Crowdstrike is widely deployed in your environment the existing lookups may no longer be needed.
+If CrowdStrike is widely deployed in your environment the existing lookups may no longer be needed.